wasm-forge/demo2/README.md

 You will also need the Wasm-oriented [clang](https://github.com/WebAssembly/wasi-sdk/releases/) installation.
 In this tutorial we use the `.deb` package [installation](https://github.com/WebAssembly/wasi-sdk/releases/download/wasi-sdk-19/wasi-sdk_19.0_amd64.deb).
 Once installed the clang compiler is available from the path `/opt/wasi-sdk/bin/`.

-Make sure you have the `ic-wasi-polyfill` library source available in the neighbouring folder, you can download it from github:
+Make sure you have the `ic-wasi-polyfill` library source available in the neighbouring folder, you can download it from GitHub:
 ```bash
 git clone https://github.com/wasm-forge/ic-wasi-polyfill.git
 ```